alainncls/discord-attestation/README.md

 ## ✨ Features

-- Connect your Web3 wallet
+- Connect your wallet
 - Authenticate with Discord
 - Generate on-chain attestations of your server memberships
-- Verify attestations through Verax Protocol
+- Check attestations on the Verax Explorer
-- Full Linea network integration
+- Leveraging the Linea network to host the attestations

 ## 🚀 Getting Started

 ### Prerequisites

-- Node.js (v18 or higher)
+- Node.js (v23.7.0 or higher)
-- pnpm package manager
+- pnpm package manager (v9.14.0 or higher)
-- A Web3 wallet (MetaMask recommended 🦊)
+- A wallet (MetaMask recommended 🦊)
-- Discord account
+- A Discord account

 ### Installation